Translate

 If you have electronic prescribing set up to go to a pharmacy this will move with you.
 If you want to change this you will need to contact us directly.

 If you have served in the UK Armed Forces please mark this on your registration form.
-The Practice is a Veteran Friendly Accredited Practice – see this page for more information: Practice Veteran Friendly
+The Practice is a Veteran Friendly Accredited Practice, click the button below for more information.

 You should always request a month of medication from your current GP Practice before registering with us.